scottdj92/Interlude/README.md

 $ npm start
 ```

-You can view the page at 127.0.0.1:3000, but you are probably missing the resource files so the website will not function.
+You can view the page at 127.0.0.1:3000, but you are probably missing the animation asset files so the website will not function.